By Randy Julian

 If you’re not being offered similar flexibility, try another company.

-Is your company a member of any travel industry associations, such as the National Tour Association or the Student & Youth Travel Association?
+Is your company a member of any travel industry associations, such as the National Tour Association?

 Why is this important?
 Simple: Student travel associations have standards for membership.
 If a company is part of the NTA, for instance, it means they meet a set of requirements including having at least $1,000,000 in liability insurance and a staff with three or more years of experience in tour planning.